CrossRef/pdfextract/readme.md

 ### Settings

-Settings define the behaviour of spatial object parsers.
+Settings define the behavior of spatial object parsers.
 A list of settings, with their descriptions, can be printed to screen with:

     $ pdf-extract settings